stucco/docs/docs/arch-v1.md

 If the data it receives is not already included in the document store, it will be added.

-The data it receives will be transformed into a graph, consistent with the [ontology definition](https://github.com/stucco/ontology), and then added into the Titan instance.
+The data it receives will be transformed into a graph, consistent with the [ontology definition](https://github.com/stucco/ontology), and then added into graph store.

 ### Input Transport Protocol
 [See AMQP Spout](https://github.com/stucco/docs/blob/master/docs/arch-v1.md#amqp-spout)